top of page

 Credits

-Made possible by our community partners, Positive Ageing, City of Whittlesea and U3A Victoria, and with funding support from RMIT University's Strategic Capability Development Fund.
+Made possible by: Funding from auDA Community Grant program and with funding support from RMIT University's Strategic Capability Development Fund.

 RMIT Pathways to Healthy Ageing Network